- 1 Why coach rowing with data?

 - Surf to https://rowsandall.com/rowers/promembership and select one of the three Coach memberships (up to 4 athletes, 4-10 athletes, more than 10 athletes) on the right-hand side.
 You can pay for a recurring subscription or chose the one-time payment, which is valid for a year.

 - It may take a few hours to upgrade your membership.
 Once we have processed your payment, you will notice that your membership plan has changed.
-On the top right of the rowsandall.com page, you will see “Coach” as in the picture below:
+On the top right of the rowsandall.com page, you will see that your avatar has changed to the “Coach” variant:

 - Establish your first team